zamiang/Atomate/README.md

 - twitter contacts

-## Examples
+## Usage Scenerios

 - an example!
 - more examples
 - You enter: "remind me to take out the trash on Sunday" Atoamte will remind you to do that at a reasonable time on Sunday-- can dismiss w/ a 'remind me later' button

 ## Things to keep in mind (from @chrysaora)